Margaret Stoddart: Career

+Mountaineering

+Margaret Stoddart, View of Mount Cook, c.1930.
+In the collection of Museum of New Zealand Te Papa Tongarewa.

+Stoddart was an avid hiker and mountaineer.
+She recorded several of her excursions, initially painting alpine flowers and eventually focusing on the alpine landmarks themselves.

+In 1895, Stoddart wrote to suffragette Rosa Dixon about her plans to hike and paint the rugged West Coast of the South Island.
+She was particularly interested in depicting the lilies found around the Southern Alps, eventually completing her work Mountain Lilies circa 1930.

+In 1914 Stoddart moved to the Cashmere Hills, overlooking the Canterbury Plains and the Southern Alps.

+Later years and death

 In later years Stoddart was a member of the Christchurch Sketch Club, vice president of the Canterbury Society of Arts and taught at the Canterbury College School of Art.
 She influenced many other younger artists through her teaching.
-Nelson artist Sir Toss Woollaston was a pupil as was Evelyn Page.
+Nelson artist Sir Toss Woollaston was one of her pupils, as was Evelyn Page.

 Stoddart died in Hanmer Springs, North Canterbury, of a heart attack on 10 December 1934.
 Her death was marked by major retrospective exhibitions of her work in Christchurch, Wellington and Auckland in 1935.